Last Updated on January 29, 2024 by Carrie Stephens

 - Barium contrast study to detect the slowing of intestinal motility, foreign objects, and tumors.

 Treatments vary based on the cause and severity but include:

 Adding more food to a crop that can’t be emptied will exacerbate the problem.

-A parrot won’t benefit from the nutritional content because the body can’t utilize it.
+The nutritional content will not benefit a parrot because the body cannot utilize it.
 A parrot can survive without food for 1-4 days, with smaller birds succumbing sooner.

 Once the parrot’s intestinal tract motility normalizes, feed it easy-to-digest foods.